michael-collins/feeling-responsive/collections/_assignments/project-1.md

 #### Week 3: Production continues

 1. Submit screenshots from Blender showing significant progress
-2. Meet with instructor if needed
+2. Submit a draft of your 150 word minimum work statement
 3. Participate in peer reviews
+4. Meet with instructor if needed

 #### Week 4: Finish production and present work